UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 ## Structure

-The strictly involutive identity types form a judgmentally involutive weak groupoidal structure on types.
+The strictly involutive identity types form a strictly involutive weak groupoidal structure on types.

 ### Inverting strictly involutive identifications

 We have an inversion operation on `involutive-Id` defined by swapping the position of the identifications.
-This operation satisfies the judgmental laws
+This operation satisfies the strict laws

 - `inv (inv p) ≐ p`, and
 - `inv reflⁱ ≐ reflⁱ`.